 Gunx grabbed the garnet, and we continued through the courtyard and through the maze to arrive back at the sundial, with Brick’s cup marking the base, and the north and east pointing shadows.
 We went northeast, and came back to the same sundial.
 Now, the shadows pointed in three directions.
 I summoned an emissary of Asmodeus, and through careful questioning he revealed the correct path, to the south.

 Once again, we returned to the sundial, and now shadows pointed in four different directions.
 We chose a path at random, and came to a boulder strewn farmyard.
-A pair of cyclopes women in the yard seemed friendly, so Tegan cast a Comprehend Languages spell to understand them.
+A pair of cyclops women in the yard seemed friendly, so Tegan cast a Comprehend Languages spell to understand them.
 Evidently, they wanted one of our party to engage in a boulder throwing contest with them.
 Thank Beshaba, Gunx being equipped with a belt of hill giant strength allowed us to pass this challenge easily.

-Soon, the others joined me, and we now saw this sundial had shadows pointing in eight different directions, one at each of the eight paths.
+Soon, the others joined me, and we now saw this gnomen had shadows pointing in eight different directions, one at each of the eight paths.
 Bewildered, we picked a path at random, and came to a placid pond, with a stout pagoda built onto a boulder island, with a little bridge running to it.
 Inside this sat a man in silk robes, playing a stringed instrument.
 Hoping this would be another friendly encounter, we approached the man on his little island.
 He began to prepare tea, or so I thought.
 Suddenly, our host disappeared, and the pagoda turned into a sealed stone cell, filling with poisonous vapour.